Spurn: Old High and Low Lights

 There is evidence that Hull Trinity House maintained beacons on Spurn Head in the 16th century, but these were unlit seamarks.
 Demands for a light on the spit grew over the following century, and in the 1670s the (disputed) landowner, Justinian Angell, set about erecting a pair of lighthouses; he was granted a patent to levy dues for the lights on 25 October 1675.
 Angell's high light lasted for just over a century, but the low light had to be rebuilt on several occasions.
-Over time, the lights gained a reputation for being unreliable, and in 1766 an Act of Parliament was passed 'for taking down and removing certain Lighthouses now standing near the Spurn-Point at the mouth of the Humber, and for erecting other fit and convenient lighthouses instead thereof'.
+Over time, the lights gained a reputation for being unreliable, and an act of Parliament, the Spurn Point Lighthouse Act 1766 (6 Geo.
+3. c.
+31) was passed 'for taking down and removing certain Lighthouses now standing near the Spurn-Point at the mouth of the Humber, and for erecting other fit and convenient lighthouses instead thereof'.

 John Smeaton's High Light and John Shaw's Low Light (engraving by H. Gastineau, 1829).

 In 1767, therefore, John Smeaton was commissioned to build a new pair of lighthouses; the work was jointly overseen by the London and Hull Trinity Houses (albeit the Angell family would continue to receive the dues once the work was complete).
 They were first lit on 5 September 1776.
-Smeaton's high light (a 90 ft red-brick tower) remained in use until 1895, but there were problems (as there had been in previous years) with maintaining the low light, and after only a year or two it was washed away during a heavy storm.
+Smeaton's high light, a 90 ft red-brick tower, remained in use until 1895, but there were problems (as there had been in previous years) with maintaining the low light, and after only a year or two it was washed away during a heavy storm.
 In its place, a moveable wooden swape-style light was used for a number of years.
 By 1815 the swape was much decayed and the light had become unreliable, so the following year a new Low Lighthouse was built (a 50 ft brick tower, designed by John Shaw); it was first lit on 25 November 1816.
 In November 1829, however, a storm severely undermined the foundations of Shaw's tower, and two months later it was decommissioned.
 In its place a moveable wooden tower was used for the low light, which remained in use until it too was swept away in a storm, in March 1851.
 The following year, a new Low Lighthouse was constructed in stone, designed by James Walker and built under the supervision of engineer Henry Norris.
 Unlike its predecessors, this low light was built on the estuary side (i.e. to the west) of the high light, rather than on the seaward side.